zerospiel/docs/docs/user-create-service.md

 ## Checking status

 The `.status.services` field of the `ClusterDeployment` object shows the status for each of the beach-head services.
-For example, if you were to `describe` the `ClusterDeployment` with these services, you would see `condition`s that show status information, as in:
+For example, if you were to `describe` the `ClusterDeployment` with these services, you would see conditions that show status information, as in:

 ```yaml